TagGerr/THavalon/README.md

 - Assassinating two people as the Lovers (Tristan and Iseult).
 - Assassinating no one.

-Evil is welcome to discuss amongst themselves, but at the end of discussion, the ranking Assassin (e.g. the person who appears first in this list: Mordred, Morgana, Maelegant, Agravaine, Colgrevance, Oberon) makes the final decision of who to Assassinate.
+In games with fewer than 7 players, Evil is welcome to discuss amongst themselves, but at the end of discussion, the ranking Assassin (e.g. the person who appears first in this list: Mordred, Morgana, Maelegant, Agravaine, Colgrevance, Oberon) makes the final decision of who to Assassinate.

+In games with more than 7 players, the ability of the Evil team to discuss depends on how many missions Failed prior to three missions Succeeding.

+- 0 missions failed: Each Evil player states their role.
+The ranking Assassin then chooses an Assassination target with no discussion or input from the rest of Evil.
+- 1 mission failed: Each Evil player states their role and who they think should be Assassinated.
+The ranking Assassin then chooses an Assassination target with no further discussion or input from the rest of Evil.
+- 2 missions failed: Each Evil player states their role.
+Evil is then welcome to discuss who they believe should be Assassinated, with the ranking Assassin making the final decision.

 Evil is considered to have won if they correctly identify Merlin, they correctly identify both of the two Lovers, or they choose to assassinate no one and there is neither a Merlin nor a pair of Lovers in the game.

 ## Roles
 In addition to the new rules listed above, THavalon offers almost a dozen new or reworked roles.
 It should be noted that not all roles listed here will be in any given game.
 There will always be the appropriate number of Good and Evil roles for the number of players in the game, but beyond that the roles present are randomized.
 This means that for roles that see a list of other roles, there is no guarantee that they will see as many people as expected.
 For example, Percival may only see one person, and they must then determine whether that person is Merlin or Morgana.
 It is also possible for someone to see no one; if there is neither a Merlin nor a Morgana, Percival will only be aware that neither of these roles are present in the current game.